master412160/Rainbow/README.md

 # rainbow
-custom style that is work in progress
+custom style for phpbb 3.1.4 that is work in progress.
+Will be released to the public for free.
 Enjoy.